An intrauterine device (IUD) is a small T-shaped object that is inserted into (and eventually removed from) the uterus…Read FAQ »

 My partner is pressuring me to take drugs or get drunk before we have sex.
 What should I do?
 What should I say?

 Binge drinking, defined as having five or more drinks in one sitting, can cause a “blackout,” which means you won’t remember anything that happened, even if you seemed like you knew what you were doing at the time.
 There are people who’ve had whole sexual interactions with someone only to forget and later find out from someone else that it happened.
 Imagine how that might feel.
-Not to mention, legally, no one, male or female, young or old, in a committed relationship or a one-time hookup, can consent to sex while under the influence of alcohol and/or drugs.
+Not to mention, legally, no one, of any sex or gender, young or old, in a committed relationship or a one-time hookup, can consent to sex while under the influence of alcohol and/or drugs.